Which place is cheaper, Picton or Fiordland National Park?

-The average daily cost (per person) in Fiordland National Park is $94, while the average daily cost in Picton is $85.
+The average daily cost (per person) in Fiordland National Park is $101, while the average daily cost in Picton is $90.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Fiordland National Park and Picton in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Fiordland National Park and Picton in more detail.

 Some specific examples of transportation prices in Picton:

 Prices for flights to both Picton and Fiordland National Park change regularly based on dates and travel demand.
 We suggest you find the best prices for your next trip on Kayak, because you can compare the cost of flights across multiple airlines for your prefered dates.

 For Fiordland National Park, here are a few prices for actual activities, tours, and tickets provided by various companies:

 Some specific costs of activities, tours, and entrance tickets for Picton are as follows:

 Here are a few nightlife and alcohol tours and activities from local tour providers in Picton:

 When comparing the travel costs between Fiordland National Park and Picton, we can see that Fiordland National Park is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in Pacific, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.